 Adam Lewis (GA) noted that there is a need to ensure this effort is coordinated with other, parallel efforts.
 He stressed that we need to continue to share technical solutions and progress towards standards, and where appropriate have common approaches.

 Vardis Tsontos (NASA/JPL) noted that there are a lot of use cases in the oceanographic domain (e.g. sea level) where the Data Cube-like solutions could be useful and are being developed.
 Brian noted that the initial focus is on terrestrial applications, but that in future these applications could be envisioned.
-Stephen Briggs suggested that there are lessons to be learned in both directions.
+Stephen Briggs suggested that there are lessons to be learned in both directions, and options on how to manage this were discussed (e.g. a SIT Chair Task, CEOS Chair Task, via the Data Cube / SEO team).

 Analysis Ready Data

 Adam Lewis (GA) presented a summary of LSI-VC efforts on analysis ready data (ARD), noting that it is now referred to as CEOS Analysis Ready Data for Land (CARD4L).
 CARD4L includes a General Description and Technical Specifications, with the latter just in development now.
 Adam explored the rationale for ARD, including to best exploit the variety of data sources for generation of dense time series.
 Adam sketched out the directions for the specifications and how these might evolve.
-They will include general metadata, quality info, measurement and geolocation corrections.
+They will include general metadata, quality info, measurement, and geolocation corrections.